frothkoetter/cdw/README.md

 |1 |	airlinedata_ws	|flights	|month=2|	|MAJOR	|succeeded	|yjnam-yakurut-oozie-master0.se-sandb.a465-9q4k.cloudera.site	66	|1666787018950	|1666787023591	|62 |	None|	 --- 	hiveserver2-0.hiveserver2-service.compute-1666592462-45jk.svc.cluster.local	manual
 | :- |:- |:- |:- |:- |:- |:- |:- |:- |:- |:- |

+When the compaction is completed you can lookup the numFiles and find the reduced number.

-Compaction does help with the small file problems as it eliminates the deltas and their buckets.
+Compaction does helps with the small file problem as it eliminates the deltas and their buckets.

 Compaction does NOT reduce the number of base buckets for the table/partition and the rows don’t move between buckets (which can lead to unbalanced data skew in the bucket files).
 A full table rewrites would solve this issue.